Chrissy Teigen Exposes Sideboob In A Black Swimsuit, Jokes That She And Her Dog Are ‘Being Thirst Traps’

 Some of Chrissy’s followers did acknowledge Petey.
 The general consensus seemed to be that he didn’t look nearly as cute when he was wet.
 More than one fan thought that the dog looked like meat.

-“Literaly thought that was a rack of bbq ribs you were holding in a shower,” one commenter wrote.
+“Literaly [sic] thought that was a rack of bbq ribs you were holding in a shower,” one commenter wrote.

 “I thought Petey was a very large piece of fried chicken or bbq ribs,” read another remark.

-As reported by People, Petey is a standard poodle that joined Chrissy’s family back in January.
+As reported by People, Petey is a standard poodle that joined Chrissy’s family in January.
 She and husband John Legend decided to adopt the rescue after first seeing him in a photo that Ellen DeGeneres shared on her Instagram page.
 Chrissy has revealed that he’s named after the parakeet in the movie Dumb and Dumber.

 When Chrissy isn’t busy playing with Petey and spending time with her family during lockdown, she’s often entertaining her fans with her social media content.
 As previously reported by The Inquisitr, she shared an Instagram post celebrating her breast implants’ 10th anniversary early last week.